Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/nodes/types/input/lamp_data.rst

 Color
    Lamp color multiplied by the lamp energy.
 Light Vector
-   An unit vector in the direction from the shading point to the lamp.
+   An unit vector in the direction from the lamp to the shading point.
 Distance
    Distance from the shading point to the lamp.
 Shadow